Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: The proofs of theorems

-We consider the lattice path correspond to the partition $\lambda \in\overline{\mathcal{W}}_{k,a}(N_1,\ldots,N_{k-1})$.
-By the bijection we constructed in Section 2, we know that: \begin{itemize} \item For $r\geq a$ and $a$ is even, then the $n_r$ $r$-cluster correspond to $n_r$ peaks with the relative height $r$.
+We consider the lattice path that corresponds to the partition $\lambda \in\overline{\mathcal{W}}_{N_1,\ldots,N_{k-1};a}$.
+By the bijection we constructed in Section 2, we know that: \begin{itemize} \item For $r\geq a$ and $a$ is even, the $n_r$ $r$-cluster correspond to $n_r$ peaks with the relative height $r$.
 To construct the $n_r$ peaks, we firstly add $n_r$ peaks at $(0,k-r-1)$ with weight $1,3,\ldots, 2n_r-1$ and relative height one.
-Then we add a northeast step at $(0,k-r)$.
-Now the $n_r$ peaks have weight even.
-In this condition, we konw that $\pi^{(r)}$ is an odd partition, so each peak increase weight an odd number.
-During the construction, $r-a$ times insertion of northeast step and $r-1$ times volcanic lift will applied on these peaks, so we get $n_r$ peaks whose weight have the same parity with $a$.
+Then we add an SE step at $(0,k-r)$.
+Now the $n_r$ peaks have even weight.
+Under this condition, we konw that $\pi^{(r)}$ is a partition with odd parts, therefore each peak increases in weight by an odd number.
+During the construction, $r-a$ times insertion of the SE step and $r-1$ times volcanic uplift will apply to these peaks, so we get $n_r$ peaks whose weight have the same parity with $a$.

 \item If $r\geq a$ and $a$ is odd.
-To construct the $n_r$ peaks with relative height $r$, we firstly insert $n_r$ peaks at $(0,k-r-1)$ with weight $1,3,\ldots 2n_r-1$ and relative height one.
-Then we add a northeast step at $(0,k-r)$.
-Now the $n_r$ peaks have weight even.
-In this condition, we konw that $\pi^{(r)}$ is an even partition, so each peak increase weight an even number.
-During the construction, $r-a$ times insertion of northeast step and $r-1$ times volcanic lift will applied on these peaks, so we get $n_r$ peaks whose weight have the oppsite parity with $a$.
+To construct the $n_r$ peaks with relative height $r$, we firstly insert $n_r$ peaks at $(0,k-r-1)$ with weight $1,3,\ldots, 2n_r-1$ and relative height one.
+Then we add an SE step at $(0,k-r)$.
+Now the $n_r$ peaks have even weight.
+Under this condition, we know that $\pi^{(r)}$ is a partition with even parts, so each peak increases in weight by an even number.
+During the construction, $r-a$ times insertion of the SE step and $r-1$ times volcanic uplift will apply to these peaks, so we get $n_r$ peaks whose weight have the opposite parity with $a$.